 UMHB Engineering students have found success in many different areas:

 Many Engineering students have continued their education at these schools:

 - University of Texas at Austin

 - University of Texas at San Antonio

 The BS in Engineering prepares students to take the Fundamentals of Engineering (FE) exam as the first step toward professional licensure as an engineer.
 Graduates may certify in general engineering or sit for the exams in the more specialized areas of mechanical or electrical engineering.

-Students may collaborate on research projects with a diverse group of UMHB opportunities to become experts in specialized areas of engineering as they work on projects involving photovoltaic-powered vehicles, fuel cells, autonomous quadcopters, and biomedical design.
+Students may collaborate on research projects with a diverse group of UMHB faculty and gain experience in specialized areas of engineering as they work on projects involving photovoltaic-powered vehicles, fuel cells, autonomous quadcopters, biomedical design, and more.

 Multidisciplinary internship opportunities allow engineering students to graduate as experienced, well-rounded complex problem-solvers who have a distinct marketplace advantage.

 Majors may participate in study abroad trips to locations such as London, Paris, and Munich.
 Trips focus on science and engineering museums, historical sites, and research centers such as the CERN Large Hadron Collider in Geneva, Switzerland.